alandarev/wowmod/README.md

 [wowmod forum] is a place where you can always reach our team, as well as players of the official wowmod server.

-[connect wowmod.eu] to try out the game live, on the official wowmod CS:S server.
+Write in CS:S game console `connect wowmod.eu` to try out the game live, on the official wowmod CS:S server.

 ## Contributing
 Contributing is highly welcomed.
 The non-commercial project has grown too massive for a tiny team, so we are hoping to get more people involved as it is now public.